abhishek-01k/ArchwayTokenFactory/README.md

 ### Getting Started

-1. **Visit the ArchwayTokenFactory website**: Go to https://archwaytoken.factory and click on the "Launch Token" button.
+1. **Visit the ArchwayTokenFactory website**: Go to https://archway-tokenfactory.vercel.app/ and click on the "Login" button.
-2. **Select a template**: Choose from one of the pre-configured token templates that best suits your needs.
+2. **Select a template**: Choose from one of the pre-configured token templates/ presets that best suits your needs.
 3. **Customize your token**: Adjust the token details, such as name, symbol, supply allocation, voting rules, and more.
 4. **Launch your token**: Review your token settings and click "Launch Token" to generate your token on the Archway blockchain.

-### Templates
+### Token Templates / Presets

 ArchwayTokenFactory offers several pre-configured token templates to choose from: